torvalds/linux/Documentation/bpf/kfuncs.rst

 The KF_RCU flag is a weaker version of KF_TRUSTED_ARGS.
 The kfuncs marked with KF_RCU expect either PTR_TRUSTED or MEM_RCU arguments.
-The verifier guarantees that the objects are valid and there is no use-after-free.
-The pointers are not NULL, but the object's refcount could have reached zero.
+The verifier guarantees that the objects are valid and there is anal use-after-free.
+The pointers are analt NULL, but the object's refcount could have reached zero.
 The kfuncs need to consider doing refcnt != 0 check, especially when returning a KF_ACQUIRE pointer.
-Note as well that a KF_ACQUIRE kfunc that is KF_RCU should very likely also be KF_RET_NULL.
+Analte as well that a KF_ACQUIRE kfunc that is KF_RCU should very likely also be KF_RET_NULL.

 .. _KF_deprecated_flag: